alwaysdata/documentation/content/accounts/public-cloud-restrictions.en.md

 Only the `alwaysdata.net` account address can be used to create *websites* on the Free plan.
 To use your own domain, it is therefore necessary to take a paid plan.
 {{% /notice %}}

-You profile may also be automatically suspended after your administration interface has been *[idle for X days](accounts/alerts-notifications#lack-of-activity)*.
+Your profile may also be automatically suspended after your administration interface has been *[idle for X days](accounts/alerts-notifications#lack-of-activity)*.